 Cognitive assessments to test skills and learning potential

-This educational platform designed for schools is a professional instrument created by child neuropsychology specialists that may help educators without training in psychopedagogy analyze the learning and childhood developmental processes.
-The education platform from CogniFit is designed to help teachers in the following areas:
+This brain based learning platform designed for schools is a professional instrument created specialists in child neuropsychology that may help educators without specialized training in the to analyze learning and childhood developmental processes.
+The brain based learning education platform from CogniFit is designed to help teachers in the following areas:

 - Develop each student's potential: Learn about the brain processes implicated in learning and neurodevelopment.